schellenberg/computerscience20/_sources/VisualProgrammingEnv/FirstProgram.rst

 - use a visual programming environment (this will allow you to understand the basic control structures of computer science, and will prevent you from making any syntax errors that would cause your program to report an error when you run it)
 - use a constrained language to solve algorithmic puzzles (here you will type in text to control what the computer is doing, which means you will run into syntax errors, but the puzzles you are solving will give you instant visual feedback)
-- use a "regular" computer science language (once you are feeling confident with many of the basic ideas of computer science, we will apply them using a traditional computer language)
+- use a "traditional" computer science language (once you are feeling confident with many of the basic ideas of computer science, we will apply them using a traditional computer language)

 Your First Computer Program!